Graduate Spotlight: Student Creates Nonprofit that Helps Foster Youth

-Lizzie has successfully completed the California High School Proficiency Examination and is going to community college full time (at only 17).
-She plans to transfer to UCLA, Berkeley or Stanford to study business and entrepreneurship.
-She’ll already be a junior in college when she transfers.
+Lizzie successfully completed the California High School Proficiency Examination and started going to community college full time at only 17.
+She transferred to Berkeley to study business in 2021 – read more about what she’s been up to since graduation here!

 “I hope my story inspires other kids to be okay with not doing the normal in order to focus on something they are passionate about.
 A typical high school schedule didn’t allow me to focus enough time on Team Celebrate.
 Instead of giving up, I kept pushing until I found a way I could get through school faster and most importantly be able to dedicate more time to what I love.
 Have the courage to be different!”